webplatform/docs/concepts/mobile_web/mobile_javascript_best_practices/index.md

 ---
-title: Mobile JavaScript best practices
+title: 'Mobile JavaScript best practices'
 readiness: 'Ready to Use'
 summary: 'What to know, what to watch out for to make your apps perform at their best.'
 tags: